elementor/hello-theme/readme.txt

 Source: https://elementor.com

 == Changelog ==

+= 1.3.1 - 2019-1-22 =
+* New: WP dashboard link added in front-end view (top-left cog icon)
+* Tweak: Edit with Elementor link tweak specific to page post type only
+* Tweak: Edit post entry link is enabled
+* Tweak: Admin Settings menu will be opened when accessing Plugins and Tools(sub-menus) menu
+* Tweak: Line break appended at WP admin footer text

 = 1.3 - 2019-1-19 =
 * Fix: svg format logo is supported in the Wordpress login page and alignment issue is fixed